simonwep/pickr/README.md

             cancel: false, // Display Cancel Button, resets the color to the previous state
             clear: false, // Display Clear Button; same as cancel, but keeps the window open
             save: false,  // Display Save Button,
+            dropper: false, // Display Dropper Button, use with dropperConfig.
         },
     },